dox-op/ai-persistency-layer/README.md

 ### Persistency directory discovery

 The CLI looks for metadata in the `ai/` folder by default.
-If the `.persistency-meta.json` file is not present there, you will be prompted once to confirm where the existing layer lives.
-The selected directory is then recorded in the project root via `.persistency-path`, allowing subsequent runs to reuse the configured location without prompting again.
+If `.persistency-meta.json` is missing, it checks `.persistency-path`; if that is absent too, it falls back to the default `ai/` directory.
+Whatever directory is used gets recorded in `.persistency-path` so future runs remain hands-free.

 ## Exit Codes